NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 - ``tests/``: general tests for the framework.

 For advanced users interested in keeping more up-to-date on project development and contributing feedback, the ``main`` branch of the GitHub repo contains features that haven’t yet been incorporated into an official release, which are less stable or thoroughly tested.

-For POD developers, the ``develop`` branch of the GitHub repo is the “beta test” version of the framework.
-POD developers should begin by locally cloning the repo and checking out this branch, as described in :doc:`dev_git_intro`.

 .. _ref-supporting-data: